j3lte/ng-the-pixel/README.md

 [![Coverage Status](https://coveralls.io/repos/j3lte/ng-the-pixel/badge.svg?branch=master)](https://coveralls.io/r/j3lte/ng-the-pixel?branch=master)

 # The Pixel
 > This is probably one of the most useless Angular Directives you will ever find.
 Available as bower component for your project.
+It is for me to practice some concepts in programming Angular directives

 The Pixel was inspired by the famous Green Pixel on [Geenstijl](http://geenstijl.nl) (try to spot it at the top right corner.
 Click on it.
 They wrote an article about it, in Dutch, [here](http://www.geenstijl.nl/mt/archieven/2012/01/man_snapt_groene_pixel_niet_af.html))